BriarWillow/WillowBriar/README.md

 And indeed, the legal advice from the external lawyers, including myself at the time, but also a barrister from the UK, which thoroughly reviewed this case, including the scientific evidence and the opinions that were given by the various experts, was that an appeal to CAS was not warranted.
 And this advice was provided to WADA in mid-July, or early to mid-July, 2021.

 So that was the chronology.
-I appreciate that there are further legal questions that have been raised by the media in the last few days, but before addressing some of those questions, I'll pass the floor back to James, perhaps, perhaps to give the floor to Professor Raban.
+I appreciate that there are further legal questions that have been raised by the media in the last few days, but before addressing some of those questions, I'll pass the floor back to James, perhaps, perhaps to give the floor to Professor Rabin.

 ## James Fitzgerald
 So you've heard a bit of the chronology there, and we'll come back to Ross in a few minutes to talk more on those legal points that he mentioned, but now I'd like to hand over to our senior director of science, Professor Olivier Rabin.